 There are over 200 dams located within the LPSNRD, 30 of which are classified by NeDNR as high hazard dams (see table below).
-While many of the dams across the NRD are privately or locally owned and operated, nine of the 30 high hazard dams are owned and operated by the NRD.
+While many of the dams across the NRD are privately or locally owned and operated, nine of the 30 high hazard dams are owned and operated by the NRD and one structure is jointly owned with the City of Waverly.
 The local planning team indicated no significant dam failures have occurred.

 The NRD regularly hosts dam failure exercises for high hazard dams in the district.
 A variety of stakeholders are invited to the exercise to review and test the emergency action plan for the dam.
 Following the dam failure exercise, an After-Action Report identifies areas for improvement for the dam owner and stakeholders that are critical to an emergency response at the dam.
-All High Hazard Dam Emergency Action Plans were reviewed and revised in
+All ten of the LPSNRD High Hazard Dam Emergency Action Plans were reviewed and revised in 2020 through 2022 and are currently being reviewed and updated again in 2025.